 Managing underlying health conditions, getting plenty of sleep, and managing stress levels can also help promote overall health and improve insulin resistance.

 A diagnosis of prediabetes does not mean that you will definitely advance to diabetes, though it is a high risk factor.

 The good news is that prediabetes is reversible.
-Evidence shows that there is a 40–70 percent reduction in the risk of developing diabetes when a person makes and sustains healthy lifestyle changes.
+Evidence shows that there is up to a 58% reduction in the risk of developing diabetes when a person makes and sustains healthy lifestyle changes.